chavinlo/sda-node/README.md

 TensorRT optimizes the SD model by compiling it into a highly optimized version that can be run on NVIDIA GPUs.
 This adds some limitations such as limited batch size and resolutions (up to 1024px).
 It optimizes the CLIP, UNET, and VAE.

-You can download pre-compiled models from our HuggingFace' TensorRT repository: https://huggingface.co/tensorrt
+You can download pre-compiled models from our Hugging Face' TensorRT repository: https://huggingface.co/tensorrt

 # Usage: